Steady-state bifurcations for three-cell networks with asymmetric inputs

-Following the formalisms of Stewart, Golubitsky and Pivato~\cite{SGP03}, Golubitsky, Stewart and T\"{o}r\"{o}k~\cite{GST05} and Field~\cite{F04}, a {\it coupled cell network} is a directed graph, representing schematically a set of dynamical systems (the cells) and the way they are coupled.
-Here, each cell represents a system of ordinary differential equations.
-Cells are represented by the nodes of the graph, the couplings by the edges and self-loops are allowed.
-The {\it coupled cell systems} associated with a network are the network admissible vector fields, which are assumed to be smooth, encoding the information given by the network such as, which cells have the same phase space, which couplings are of the same type, and which cells are connected to which cells.

-Two networks with the same number of cells are said to be {\it ODE-equivalent} when, up to re-enumeration of cells, they correspond to the same space of admissible vector fields, for any consistent choice of cell phase spaces for the two networks.
-See Golubitsky, Stewart and T\"{o}r\"{o}k~\cite{GST05}.
-Dias and Stewart~\cite{DS05} have shown that two $n$-cell networks are ODE-equivalent if and only if are {\it linearly equivalent}, choosing cell phase spaces to be $\R$.
-Aguiar and Dias~\cite{AD07} show that the subclass of any ODE-class of networks with minimal number of edges is a finite set of networks, moreover, an algebraic characterization is given of those {\it minimal networks}.
+In this paper we consider coupled cell systems, that is, continuous dynamical systems whose structure can be schematized through a network.
+We follow the formalisms of Stewart, Golubitsky and co-workers~\cite{SGP03, GST05} and Field~\cite{F04}, where a coupled cell network is a directed graph with nodes and edges representing, respectively, the cells (sets of dynamical systems, here, systems of ordinary differential equations) and the couplings between the cells.